 What Is a KPI in Aviation SMS

 Key Performance Indicators (KPIs), also called SPIs (Safety Performance Indicators), are data metrics that indicate the baseline performance of your SMS for managing safety.
-The term Key Performance Indicators are indicative of the scope of KPIs:
+The term Key Performance Indicators is indicative of the scope of KPIs:

 - “Key” means that KPIs assess only the most critical areas of your SMS, namely a data representation of Safety Objectives;

 - “Performance” means that you monitor aspects of your SMS that indicate how well it is functioning (safety, quality, operational, financial); and

 - “Indicators” means that you are using data metrics to monitor your performance.